 Familiarize yourself with the different types of flatbed trailers before booking a shipment so you can make the most cost-effective and safe choice.
 Each type of flatbed trailer has certain limitations.
 For example, a specific flatbed trailer like extended trailers and Conestogas can be harder to find so your provider may need advanced notice when they are required.

-Flatbed shipping most often involves moving specialized loads which can require special equipment or additional services.
+Flatbed shipping may involve moving specialized loads which can need special equipment or extra services.
 Make sure you have the proper equipment and services needed for your freight to avoid extra charges, freight damage, or delays.

-Arranging flatbed shipments on your own can be time-consuming and expensive.
-And if you’re shipping oversized freight, that can be another challenge itself.
-Make sure all regulations are met and your cargo travels safely.
+Arranging flatbed shipments on your own can be time-consuming and expensive, making sure all regulations are met and your cargo travels safely.
 Consider working with an expert in flatbed shipping to help secure capacity and locate the right equipment for your freight.

 Freight shipping demand, which includes flatbed demand, is something that is often based seasonally.
 No matter the market, shipping rates fluctuate throughout the year and rise as the demand for freight rises.